I think you’ll agree with me when I say:

 Is the RHIT Certification exam multiple-choice?

 Yes.
-The RHIT Certification exam is multiple-choice.
+The RHIT exam is multiple-choice.
 The exam contains 150 multiple-choice questions which also include 20 pretest questions that do not count towards your final score.

 How long do you have to complete the RHIT Certification exam?